 The loss uses the multiplier $\log(\Delta_l)$ to regulate the ranking of the labels.
-Here, $t_a$ is the label of the anchor, $t_n$ is the label of the current negative sample and $L$ is the number of different labels.
+Here, $l_a$ is the label of the anchor, $l_n$ is the label of the current negative sample and $L$ is the number of different labels.
+Here, $f_i$ identifies the embedding of the input sample.
 The multiplier assigns smaller values to neighbouring labels and establishes a distance metric among labels.
 The logarithm function is applied to it, as it is monotonically increasing and adds numerical stability.

 In LAR, we use normalised feature vectors, i.e. $ \langle f_i,f_j \rangle = \cos(\theta)$, thus our loss operates on the angles between the feature vectors.
 Similar to Mc-N-Pair and Constellation loss, in the LAR loss, the embedding vectors of the same label are pushed to an angle of $\theta=0$, which minimises the loss.
 In the following, we show the properties of our LAR loss.
 Regarding different labels, we show that having ranked labels and uniform angles minimises the LAR loss.